top of page

 Simon says, "Take three giant steps back":

-The thinking was that with at least a some open mindedness shown by the new, way-y-y absentee group 'ownership' (some living thousands of miles away), once gaining a deeper understanding of the place's extraordinary (if faded) dedication to public ervice and druthers of the once-substantial, bohemian-leaning support base, they would naturally reinstate clothing-optional post-haste.
-(Until, that is, learning one 'co-owner' reportedly owned a popular mineral springs resort in Mexico that is, most assuredly, NOT clothing-optional...'Ayy-yy carumba!
+The deluded thinking went that, with at least a some open mindedness by the new, possibly clueless, way-y-y absentee group 'ownership' (some living thousands of miles away) once gaining a deeper understanding of the place's extraordinary (if faded) dedication to serving the public -- and druthers of its once-substantial, bohemian-leaning support base -- they would naturally reinstate clothing-optional post-haste.
+(That is, until learning that one 'co-owner' reportedly owned a popular mineral springs resort in Mexico, most assuredly, NOT clothing-optional...'Ayy-yy carumba!
 No nudistas aqui, por favor!')

 image_edited_edited.jpg

-The realm would've then been brought back into alignment with the time-honored tradition of every other popular rural mineral springs resort in the greater northwest U.S., all of which allow some measure of mindful nudity during spa rounds to foster optimal purifying, healing and relaxation...often triggering profound body-mind-spirit reintegration and a re-awakening of the authentic self in the process.
+The realm would then happily be brought back into alignment with the time-honored tradition of every other popular rural mineral springs resort in the greater northwest U.S., all of which allow some measure of mindful nudity during spa rounds to foster optimal purifying, healing and relaxation...often triggering profound body-mind-spirit reintegration and re-awakening of authentic self in the process.
 Similarly, the reported rate increase was seen as done only to absorb covering paying workers better than the two bits over minimum wage long doled out by Stewart's former, sometimes penny-pinching, absentee steward, John Foggy.

-As it turned out, while management positions maybe started getting better pay (better motivation to do what they were told, no questions asked), any poor schmuck holding, say, a grounds handyman position, a job requiring certain valuable skills, was reportedly still sweating away at California's minimum wage, then the poverty-level pittance of $10.50 an hour.
+As it turned out, while management maybe started getting better pay (more motivation to do what one's told, no questions asked), any poor schmuck holding, say, a grounds handyman position, a job requiring certain valuable skills, was reportedly still sweating away at California's minimum wage, then the poverty-level pittance of $10.50 an hour.

-The first new 'ownership' in 34 years as of 1-19-2016 seemed a slam-dunk perfect time -- golden window of opportunity -- to forge a dramatic rebirth of the realm... one infused with dedicated energy bursting with a fresh focus and positive, grounded perspective...no longer clouded by chronic profit-hungry preoccupation or its attendant chaotic snafus, disconnects and assorted downers...
+The first new 'ownership' in 34 years as of 1-19-2016 had seemed a slam-dunk perfect time -- golden window of opportunity -- to forge a dramatic rebirth of the realm... one infused with dedicated energy bursting with fresh focus and positive, grounded perspective, no longer clouded by chronic profit-hungry preoccupation and all its attendant chaotic snafus, disconnects and assorted downers...

-...at last gone a dire situation sometimes so abysmal it seemed the place was maybe vying for a 'Most Dysfunctional Management' award in some bizarro alternate universe.
+...at last gone a dire situation often so abysmal at times it could seem the place was maybe vying for the 'Most Dysfunctional Management' award in some bizarro alternate universe.

 Stewart Springs covered walking bridge, with pond statue in foreground

-Then -- absolute last straw for many -- telling Karuk medicine man Walking Eagle to walk away, ending the lodge's some 45 years of open-to-the-public ceremonies, weekly sweats on the indigenous ancestors' healing lands held sacred by regional tribes since time untold.
+Then -- the absolute last straw for many -- telling Karuk medicine man Walking Eagle to leave, ending the lodge's some 45 years of open-to-the-public ceremonies, weekly sweats on the indigenous ancestors' healing lands held sacred by regional tribes for time untold.

-The later tearing out the tubs in the bathhouse was only a post-apocalyptic tragedy.
-One showing, lest any doubt yet remained, that the "owners'" intentions for their new place were inappropriate and heartbreaking beyond belief.
+The later tearing out of the tubs in the bathhouse was only a later, post-apocalyptic tragedy.
+One showing, lest any doubt still remained, that the "owners'" intentions for the beloved place were heartbreaking beyond belief.

-Whether one participated in the sweatlodge or not, its loss was incalculable, since it represented both the last cultural link to the renaissance days of 1970's progressive Goodpasture family's stewardship as well as to prehistoric reverent use of the land.
+Whether one participated in the sweatlodge or not, its loss was incalculable, for it represented both the last cultural link to the renaissance days of 1970's progressive Goodpasture family's stewardship and the prehistoric reverent use of the medicine land.

-The lodge, along with the re-introduced c/o policy, enabled keeping a modicum of bedrock diversity and quasi bohemian-friendly spirit thriving at the Springs despite any off-putting. profit-jonesin' headwinds.
-And, crucially, it served to continue neutralizing the horrible karma of the place that was created by the 1870's massacre of natives on and around the sacred healing grounds.
+The lodge, along with the spa operation's re-introduced c/o (clothing-optional) policy in 2000, had enabled keeping and building a modicum of bedrock diversity and quasi bohemian-friendly spirit thriving at the Springs, despite the frequent off-putting, profit-lusting headwinds.
+And, crucially, it served to continue neutralizing the horrible karma of the place created by the 1870's massacre of natives on and around the sacred medicine grounds.

 see history